elmsinki/elmsinki-site/README.md

 npm run build
 ```

-The built site will be available under the `dist/` folder.
+The built site will be available under the root folder.

 ## Structure